Myoclonic Epilepsy in Infancy

 • An MRI of the brain and genetic testing may be considered.

-Valproic acid is typically the anti-seizure medication of choice, although other broad-spectrum anti-seizure medications could also be considered.
+Valproic acid is typically the anti-seizure medication of choice.
+Although other broad-spectrum anti-seizure medications could also be considered.

-• These are typically generalized tonic-clonic seizures with bilateral extremity stiffening and jerking, although other types of seizures have also been reported.
+Seizures typically resolve, although for some individuals there is recurrence of seizures in adolescence.
+These are typically generalized tonic-clonic seizures with bilateral extremity stiffening and jerking, although other types of seizures have also been reported.
 This occurs in 10-20% of children with a history of myoclonic epilepsy in infancy.

 Authored By: